 Silver Banshee is a character invented in the late 80's as a way to expand Superman's rogues gallery with a broader spectrum of character types.
 She's been used in a lot of different ways over the years; as a vengeful spirit, mercenary, and even as a possible anti-hero.

 Like many post new 52 characters she was given a different civilian identity for no real discernable reason; Siobhan McDougal became Siobhan Smythe.
 This version of the character actually became part of the supporting cast of the 2011 new 52 reboot of Supergirl, and would also appear in the Supergirl live-action tv series.

-While there really isn't a sungular purpose for the character, but what she does have is a real clarity of design.
+There really isn't a singular purpose for the character, but what she does have is a real clarity of design.
 The costume works, and with the understanding that she's a magically powered spirit it's understood that she can be more than a match for any hero she happens to battle.
 The task the becomes to take the character concept and give her a purpose.